Command Line Tools¶

 -i,--import TEXT ...
 Paths where other STL files can be found

--s,--settings TEXT:FILE code generation settings file
+-s,--settings TEXT:FILE Code generation settings file

 C++ from HLA FOMs¶

-process HLA FOM files
+Process HLA FOM files

-Usage: sen gen cpp fom [OPTIONS]
+Usage: sen generate cpp fom [OPTIONS]

 Options: